ballerina-platform/ballerina-dev-website/contribution-guide.md

 ## Accepting the Contributor License Agreement

-You need to Accept the Ballerina Contributor License Agreement (CLA) here when prompted by GitHub while sending your first Pull Request.
+You need to Accept the Ballerina Contributor License Agreement (CLA) here when prompted by GitHub while sending your first Pull Request (PR).
 Subsequent PRs will not require CLA acceptance.

 If the CLA gets changed for some (unlikely) reason, you will be presented with the new CLA text when sending your first PR after the change.